kbwalya17/Book-Pricing-Recommendation-System/README.md

 2. **Genre Data Management**:
     - If an Excel sheet containing book data for the chosen genre already exists, the app will load the data from the sheet.
     - If no data is found, the app scrapes the latest book information for that genre from the Books to Scrape website and stores it in a new Excel sheet.
-3. **Price Matching**: The system compares the user's budget against the average price of books in the selected genre.
+3. **Price Matching**: The system compares the user's budget against the average price of books in the selected or preferred genre.
 4. **Closest Book**: The system finds the book with the closest price to the user's budget and displays the title, price, and a direct link to the bookstore website where the book can be purchased.
 5. **User Interface**: The system features a simple web interface where users can interact with the application and view their results.